milankl/FlyingClimate/README.md

-Growth in aviation contributes more to global warming than is generally appreciated because of the mix of climate pollutants it generates: aviation contributed 6% to observed human-induced global warming since 1990, despite being responsible for only 2% of global emissions as conventionally measured.
+Growth in aviation contributes more to global warming than is generally appreciated because of the mix of climate pollutants it generates: aviation contributed 5.3% to observed human-induced global warming since 1990, despite being responsible for only 2.4% of global annual emissions of CO2.
-Should this growth resume, aviation is on track to have caused a total of 0.1˚C of warming by 2050, despite a reduction due to COVID-19.
-But the 1.leveraging impact of growth also represents an opportunity: under the 2.existing fuel mix, aviation’s contribution to further warming would be 3.immediately halted by either a sustained annual 2% decrease in flights 4.or a transition to a 90% carbon-neutral fuel mix by 2050.
+Aviation is on track to have caused a total of 0.1˚C of warming by 2050, despite a reduction due to COVID-19, should the pre-COVID growth resume.
+But the leveraging impact of growth also represents an opportunity: under the existing fuel mix, aviation’s contribution to further warming would be immediately halted by either a sustained annual 2% decrease in flights or a transition to a 90% carbon-neutral fuel mix by 2050.

 Data can be found in [`/data`](https://github.com/milankl/FlyingClimate/tree/main/data) and the main analyis and plotting notebook is